vespa-mrs/vespa.io/docs/user_manuals/datasim_user_manual.md

 You can control a number of functions by using your mouse interactively within the plot area of most sub-tabs.
-Vespa-DataSim is best used with a 'two-button' mouse that has a scroll wheel, but can also work fine with a 'two-button' mouse, as most mouse-driven features for the scroll wheel also have a corresponding widget that can be clicked on or typed in to cause the same effect.
+Vespa-DataSim is best used with a ‘two-button’ mouse that has a scroll wheel, but can also work fine with a ‘two-button’ mouse, as most mouse-driven features for the scroll wheel also have a corresponding widget that can be clicked on or typed in to cause the same effect.
 The following describes the typical actions that can be effected using the mouse in a plot window.
 Any variations from